sfraser-dev/perl-analyse-excel-spreadsheet-old-abos/README.md

-Perl file to summerise the squad notes section of the Old Abos FC finance spreadsheet.
+Perl script to summerise a spreadsheet.